-An owner of a site formerly jurisdictional under the "Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases, as amended August 1996", for arsenic in soil (as the only contaminant of concern), may record on the property title a completed Release Form in Appendix H to certify compliance with the current arsenic standard if they meet the requirements of Rule 12.03, after forwarding said release form to the Department.
+An Owner of a Contaminated-Site formerly jurisdictional under the "Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases, as amended August 1996", for arsenic in soil (as the only contaminant of concern), may record on the property title a completed Release Form in Appendix H to certify compliance with the current arsenic standard if they meet the requirements of Rule 12.03, after forwarding said release form to the Department.
 This Rule applies to sites where a previously approved remedy required the recording of an ELUR on the title to address arsenic in soil.